Agriculture in New York: History

 The majority of the New York soils were formed from glacial till and outwash deposits.
-Iroquois agriculture from the 1300s onwards centered on the "Three Sisters"—beans, corn, and squash.
-Extensive apple and peach orchards were planted by the Seneca and Wyandot, these were largely destroyed or taken over by colonists following the revolutionary war.
+Haudenosaunee agriculture from the 1300s onwards centered on the "Three Sisters"—beans, corn, and squash.
+Extensive apple and peach orchards were planted by the Seneca; these were largely destroyed or taken over by colonists following the revolutionary war.

 By the 1840s and 1850s, the New York and Erie Rail Road was shipping fresh milk from the Hudson Valley to New York City, helping alleviate the city's scourge of swill milk, and New York state became the largest national dairy producer when dairy farming was becoming increasingly professional and industrialized.
 Dairy producers have historically been widely distributed, weakening their bargaining power, and beginning in the 1870s became increasingly dominated by dealers.
 After an 1883 milk strike, dealers became increasingly consolidated, and after a failed milk strike in 1902, producer cooperatives became increasing consolidated; the 1907 Dairymen's League formed an alliance with the Borden Condensed Milk Company in 1922, who along with Sheffield Farms would become the "Big 3".
 The interwar period saw the establishment then disestablishment of the state Milk Control Board, producers' bargaining agencies and dealers' bargaining agencies, and the establishment (still in use) of the New York–New Jersey federal–state milk marketing order and the system of milk pooling, classification and blended pricing.